lydakis/sandfs/README.md

 The example above exports `/workspace` into a temporary directory, runs the system `grep` inside it, then discards the files.

+> Tip: unknown commands automatically fall back to the host runner, so `echo`, `python3`, or `bash -lc '…'` work even if they are not native sandfs commands.

 ### Policies & views

 ```python